 When we pass through a maximum and merge two components, we pair the maximum with the higher of the two minimums of the two components [12].
 Doing so we are pairing the birth of a component to its death.
-Obviously the
+Obviously the paired extremes do not have to be adjacent to each other.
+If there is a boundary, the function value evaluated at the boundary is treated as a critical value.
+In our simulated example, we need to pair (b, c) and (d, e).
+Other critical values are paired similarly.
+The reduced persistence diagram is then the scatter plot of

 Fig. 1.
 The births and deaths of components in sublevel sets.
 We have critical values a, b, c, d, e, f, where a < b < d < f are minimums and c < e are maximums.
 At y = a, we have a single component marked by a single gray area.
 When we increase the level to y = b, we have the birth of a new component in addition to the existing component born at a.
 At the maximum y = c, the two components merge together to form a single component.
-Following the pairing rule [12], we pair (c, b) and (e, d).
+Following the pairing rule [12], we pair (b, c) and (d, e).
 Other critical values are paired similarly.